carlgordon64/DSL/README.md

 # DSL
 DSL AUTOMOTIVE - dslautomotive.co.nf

+BRANCH onlineVer = ONLINE VERSION of site;
+has different connection variables for connecting to actual server.

 Big developments to responsivness, especially collapsable enquiry forms.
 Phone icon added to banner and early response added to navbar.
 All service page image welcome banner more responsive at low res.